John Borba, Ed.D., Chair

 Master of Arts in Education and Advanced Credentials

-The Department of Advanced Studies in Education offers graduate programs leading to a Master of Arts degree in Education, with concentrations in school administration, counselor education, educational technology, elementary education, multilingual education, reading, secondary education, and special education.
+The Department of Advanced Studies in Education offers graduate programs leading to a Master of Arts degree in Education, with concentrations in school administration, counselor education, and curriculum and instruction: educational technology, elementary education, multilingual education, reading, secondary education, and special education.
 Students interested in graduate degree programs may obtain information from the department office (DBH 348) and website.

-Also available are professional programs which prepare candidates for credentials in school administration and counselor education.
+Also available are professional programs which prepare candidates for credentials in school administration, counselor education, and reading specialist.
 These professional programs are designed to help students achieve basic competencies essential to effective performance within the range of services authorized.
 Students interested in these credential programs may obtain information from the department office and website.

 All credential programs are presently approved by the California Commission on Teacher Credentialing in fulfillment of certification regulations.
 The California State Board of Education and the Commission are empowered to change credential requirements without prior notice.
 The University will make changes in programs leading to credentials whenever revisions are required by the State of California, California Administrative Code, Title 5, Education or other official notifications from the State Board or the Commission.